abusufianrobin/Dataset-Analysis-and-Prediction/README.md

 ✅ Evaluation Metrics – Accuracy, precision, recall, and F1-score for classification problems.

+📌 Recommendation

+To explore and view this specific project, please switch to the corresponding branches.

 📊 Dataset
 The dataset used in this project contains multiple attributes/features used to classify data points into different groups.
 Example datasets include: